Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sargon of Akkad.md

 Sargons [[Akkadian Empire]] reached the entirety of [[Sumeria]] along with [[Elam]] in the east.
 Sargon attempted to conquer the entire [[Fertile Crescent]] but we know that he at least came into contact with the Eblan civilization by the Mediterranean.
 Some sources even say Sargon conquered Cyprus.

+### Family
+Sargons family includes a wife, Queen Tashlultum, who we only know of from a vase shard.
+She is considered the mother of Sargons children because there exist no contrary evidence.
+Sargon and Tashlulutum had 5 children: Rimush who reigned after him, Manishtu who reigned after Rimush and who is the father of Naram-Sin, Enheduanna his only daughter who was high priestess of the moon god Nanna in Ur, lastly there are two other sons who we only know the names of: Shu-Enlil and Ilaba'is-takal.

 ### Sargon Epos
 The Sargon Epos consists of four Babylonian text chronicling Sargons rule and conquests as a ruler.
 These texts are equal parts legends and chronicles, with one text even being anachronistic.
+His rule is also the first in a long period of Semitic rule in Mesopotamia.

+### Legacy
+Sargon was regarded as a model for later Mesopotamian kings.
+The Assyrian and Babylonian kings regarded themselves as heirs of Sargons empire.
+Two Assyrian kings even named themselves after Sargon of Akkad.